Preservation, Presentation, Promotion, Profit and Purpose

-Researchers, practitioners and policy makers are invited to share knowledge and experience on aspects of preservation, (re-)presentation, promotion and profit, in the sense of benefits for all involved and contributing to the well-being of all involved (humans and non-humans).
+Researchers, practitioners and policy makers are invited to share knowledge and experience on aspects of preservation, (re-)presentation, promotion, profit (in the sense of benefits for all involved) and purpose (contributing to the well-being of all involved – humans and non-humans).

 We belief that paying attention to each and all of these four pillars is required to preserve heritage thanks to and despite tourism and to realise our purpose: the co-creation of thriving tourism destinations and flourishing places.

 HTHIC seeks to to advance our knowledge of the dynamics between heritage, tourism and well-being by bridging theory and practice and fostering a holistic approach.

 Best Practices and

 The conference has proven to be of great value to researchers, practitioners and policy makers working in tourism, heritage, hospitality, geography, archaeology, architecture and related fields.
 It has inspired research agendas and resulted in fruitful partnerships and publications.